Soul Drops Review: Why "Shamanic" Supplements are a Bad Idea

 Conclusion

-We do not recommend any Soul Drops supplements, and we are concerned about the safety of these supplements.
+We do not currently recommend any Soul Drops supplements, and we are concerned about the safety of these supplements.

 This company is run by someone with no apparent medical credentials who calls themselves a shaman.